ClementPeter/sideHustle_Team11_Task_2/README.md

 # task_02_userdetails

-SideHustle Internship Cohort 4
+## User Details Application
-- [UserDetails Application]
+###Task project 2 - TEAM 11

-- [ Task project 2]
+> -  Contain Contact Card of User

-App UI can and Assets can be found in the images folder
+> > - App UI can and Assets can be found in the images folder